senseobservationsystems/commonsense-arduino-lib/README_doxygen.md

 Sketch examples are included with this library.
 You can select one from **File > Examples > CommonSense**.

 ##Usage##
-Let's get started by including the CommonSense library.
-This will also include arduino core dependencies:
+Let's get started by including the CommonSense library and its dependencies:

 ~~~{.c}
 #include <SPI.h> // Library used by the CommonSense library